yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Dumping Decryption Keys

-We will now dump the decryption keys from your Switch using **Lockpick_RCM** so that yuzu is able to decrypt and open your game files.
+We will now dump the decryption keys from your Switch using **Lockpick_RCM** so that yuzu is able to decrypt and open your game files (including amiibo dumps).

 > **NOTE:** Make sure that your Switch is on the latest system update before proceeding with this section.